top of page

-Jumping to conclusions about someone else without knowing all the facts is destructive to relationships, such as when parents, at the height of their anger, punish their children.
+When we don’t pause, we risk jumping to conclusions without knowing all the facts.
+This can be destructive to relationships—like when parents, in the height of anger, punish their children in ways they later regret.

 We’ll begin by finding a comfortable place to sit on a chair, on the floor.
 It doesn’t matter where you sit, but the attention that you bring to the practice.
 So wherever you can be the most awake and attentive.
 We’re going to be paying attention to body sensations.
 Placing your feet on the floor, your hands on your thighs, and sitting upright in an alert and comfortable way.